KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 :::

 ### Numeric types
-In the few lines of code above, we have already used the most straightforward types in Python, which are **integers**, which lack a decimal part, and **floating-point** numbers.
+In the few lines of code above, we have used the most straightforward types in Python, **integers**, which lack a decimal part, and **floating-point** numbers.
 Using floats and integers you can do all sorts of computations in Python, very much like you would in a regular calculator.
 You can for example use operators like `+` and `-`, which are called **unary operators**, because they act on a single numeric value.
 You can perform multiplications, using the operator `*`, divisions with `/`, and integer divisions with `//`.
 Using `%` you will obtain the remainder of a division.
 Also you can exponentiate using the operator `**`.

 There are also some additional operations that you may want to know of, like the `+=` addition assignment